The Finnish Object – Objekti

 1.3.
 Expressing Intent

 Finnish doesn’t have a future tense.
 However, that doesn’t mean it can’t express future events or intent.
-You can learn the different ways to express intent more closely on our page about the future tense (1.3 covers the same thing as this page).
+You can learn the different ways to express intent more closely on our page about the future tense.
 On this page, we’ll just look at the object’s role in doing that.

 The verb in all the sentences below is conjugated in the present tense.
 However, the sentences with the object in the genetive refer to intentions for the future.

 - The partitive is used when the action is currently happening and, thus, incomplete.

 - The genetive is used to express that our intention is to complete the action that is currently happening.